PyconUK/2025.pyconuk.org/src/_posts/2025-09-27-pyconuk-2025-in-review.md

       src="/images/2025_photos/sponsors.jpg"
       alt="A representative from one of the PyCon UK sponsors talks to an attendee in front of a sponsor banner.">
     <figcaption>
+      A representative from one of the PyCon UK sponsors talks to an attendee in front of a sponsor banner.
       Photo taken by <a href="https://www.flickr.com/photos/203482025@N06/54797930070/in/album-72177720329119385">Mark Hawkins</a>, CC BY.
     </figcaption>
 </figure>